-If you have suffered severe damage and decay to a tooth, you may require extraction to prevent issues from spreading.
-Smile Maker offers pain-free, conservative Tooth Extractions in Philadelphia, PA, to remove teeth that are damaged or infected beyond repair.
+If you have suffered severe damage and decay to a tooth, you may require extraction to prevent these issues from spreading.
+Smile Maker offers pain-free, conservative Tooth Extractions in Philadelphia, PA, to remove teeth which have been damaged or infected beyond repair.
 Dr. Dmitry Karagodsky uses gentle techniques and local anesthetic to make your tooth removal as comfortable as possible.

 Candidates for Tooth Extractions

 Our goal at Smile Maker is to prevent the need for extractions.
 Unfortunately, in some instances, it is better to remove the tooth completely to help preserve the rest of your teeth.
 Patients may require an extraction if they are suffering from conditions such as:

 Tooth Extraction Procedure

 To minimize your pain, Dr. Karagodsky will inject a local anesthetic.
 This ensures your comfort during treatment.
 Our office also works with an anesthesiologist to provide general anesthesia for patients who desire further sedation.
 To extract a tooth, Dr. Karagodsky will use special tools to gently loosen it from the jaw.
 Once the tooth is loosened, he will carefully remove it.
 If you have a large tooth that is difficult to remove, he may break the tooth into pieces to safely extract it without damaging your surrounding tissue.
 If you will replace your teeth with Dental Implants, Dr. Karagodsky may perform a Bone Graft during the same appointment to help preserve or rebuild your jawbone tissue.

 Removing a tooth can eliminate infection, which not only saves your other teeth, but can also prevent the development of other serious health conditions.